adarshkscodes/KrishiChain/README.md

 This project is distributed under the MIT License.
 See LICENSE for more information.

 📬 Contact
-Adarsh - [Your Twitter/LinkedIn/Email] - adarshkscodes@gmail.com
+Adarsh - Email] - adarshkscodes@gmail.com

 Project Link: https://github.com/adarshkscodes/KrishiChain